tatianaacostag/DevelopersDoc_site/content/en/docs/Integrations/API integration/Payments-API-Brazil.md

 ## Submit transaction with Google Pay™ {#submit-transaction-with-google-pay}
-Google Pay is a digital wallet, which enables simple and fast card payments, without the need to enter the card data for each payment.
+Google Pay is a digital wallet that enables simple and fast card payments, without the need of entering the card data for each payment.
 The card data is safely stored by Google.
-This payment method is available for all devices (mobile phones and computers), irrespective of the operating system and in almost all web browser.
+This payment method is available for all devices (mobile phones and computers), no matter the operating system and in almost all web browsers.

-In case of Google Pay usage, the merchants must adhere to the Google Pay APIs [Acceptable Use Policy](https://payments.developers.google.com/terms/aup) and accept the terms that [Google Pay API Terms of Service](https://payments.developers.google.com/terms/sellertos) defines.
+In case of using Google Pay, the merchants must adhere to the Google Pay APIs [Acceptable Use Policy](https://payments.developers.google.com/terms/aup) and accept the terms that [Google Pay API Terms of Service](https://payments.developers.google.com/terms/sellertos) defines.

 {{% alert title="Note" color="info"%}}
-The description below applies to provision of this service directly by displaying the Google Pay lightbox at the website of payment recipient (e-store).
+The description below applies to provision of this service directly by displaying the Google Pay lightbox at the website of the payment recipient (e-store).
 {{% /alert %}}

-If you wish to offer this method via PayU web-checkout, no additional integration effort is required.
+If you wish to offer this method via PayU Web-Checkout, no additional integration effort is required.
 Contact your Key Account Manager to make the activation request.

-Please note that if your integration with PayU is API you must make the settings described in this section to process Google Pay transactions:
+Please note that if your integration with PayU is API, you must change the settings described in this section to process Google Pay transactions:

 * [Perform API integration of the payment method](#api-integration-of-the-payment-method)
 * [Perform the adaptation of your API integration with PayU](#process-google-pay-transactions-in-payu)

  ### API integration of the payment method
-To integrate the website with the Google Pay wallet, proceed according to the instructions placed at this website:
+To integrate the website with the Google Pay wallet, proceed according to the instructions placed at these websites:
 * [API documentation](https://developers.google.com/pay/api/web)
 * [API integration checklist](https://developers.google.com/pay/api/web/guides/test-and-deploy/integration-checklist)
 * [Brand guidelines](https://developers.google.com/pay/api/web/guides/brand-guidelines)

-##### PayU definitions for the payment method API integration
+##### PayU definitions for the API integration of the payment method
-Below you will find the relevant information that you must consider for your payments to be processed by PayU once the payment method is integrated:
+Below you will find relevant information that you must consider for your payments to be processed by PayU once the payment method is integrated:

 * ###### Request a payment token for PayU
-Google encrypts information about a payer's selected card for secure processing by a payment provider.
+Google encrypts the information of the card selected by the payer for secure processing, this is carried out by a payment provider.
 The ```gateway``` parameter in the script should have the constant value of ```payulatam```, and the ```gatewayMerchantId``` should include your PayU account number according to the example below:

 ```
 const tokenizationSpecification = {